Super-Protocol/docs/docs/marketplace/guides/log-in.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides step-by-step instructions on how to log in to the [Super Protocol Marketplace](https://marketplace.superprotocol.com/) as a Web3 user.
-Read about [user account types](/marketplace/account).
+This guide provides step-by-step instructions on how to log in to the [Super Protocol Marketplace](https://marketplace.superprotocol.com/) as a [Web3 user](/marketplace/account#web3-user-account).

 :::note